 The analysis view consists of the following elements:

 The main navigation contains various elements.

-"Reports" and "Bookmarks" are at the top.
+"Reports" and "My Analyses" are at the top.
 This is where you can store your analyses.

 Both standard Webtrekk reports and reports made available to you by other users can be included under "Reports".